swetavkamal/AutomationMSKTLSClient/README.md

 **Installation steps to be made on the client(EC2) :-**

+Prerequisite:
+1) Created a cluster with TLS and client authentication enabled
-Prerequisite: Check if you can telnet to the MSK brokers from the client. <br>
+2) Check if you can telnet to the MSK brokers from the client. <br>
 (If not able to telnet check security groups)
+3) Have minimum permsissions attached to the instance to talk to  ACM-PCA and get MSK broker information

 For installing JAVA and Kafka Client
 ```
 sudo yum install java-1.8.0 -y
 wget https://archive.apache.org/dist/kafka/2.2.1/kafka_2.12-2.2.1.tgz
 tar -xzf kafka_2.12-2.2.1.tgz
+rm kafka_2.12-2.2.1.tgz
 ```

-Run script for automating setup of the keystore and truststore using the 4 steps discussed above.
+Run script for automating setup of the keystore and truststore using the 4 parameters discussed previously
 ```
 sudo yum install git -y
 git clone https://github.com/swetavkamal/AutomationMSKTLSClient.git